JasmineWillis2117/ticket-lifecycle/README.md

 <p>
 5. Go to open ticket </p>

+   Select the ticket you would like to work on</p>

-   You can see the ticket status
+   Here you can see the ticket status</p>

+   Assign the ticket to the Support team at the bottom</p>
 </p>
 <p>
 <img src="https://i.imgur.com/UEKlMck.png" height="60%" width="60%" alt="Disk Sanitization Steps"/></p>